Areas of Research

 What is your favorite part about being a scientist?

-What is one thing about Fermilab that surprises most people?
+What about Fermilab do you think surprises most people?
 What even surprised you?

 What kind of music do you listen to?